10 Things to Know before buying a badminton racket

 - Balanced weight badminton racket

 Attempts to provide advantages of both heady heavy and head light rackets.
-Racket good for all types of shots – if you don’t prefer any particular position.
+This type of badminton racket is good for all types of shots - if you don’t prefer any particular position.

 Flexibility and stiffness